curry-language/curry-info-system/specifications/ServerProtocol.md

 ### Example

-* RequestVersionInformation text 1 socket 3.0.0 categories modules  - Returns the list of categories and modules the package 'socket' with version '3.0.0' as text.
-When the information is not available yet, it is generated on the spot.
+* `RequestVersionInformation text 1 socket 3.0.0 categories modules`

+  Returns the list of categories and modules the package `socket` with version `3.0.0` as text.
+When the information is not yet available, it is generated.

 ## RequestModuleInformation *outform* *force* *pkg* *vsn* *mod* *[reqs]*

 When you send this message to the server, you have to also add the output format of the answer and the force option you want to be used.
 For the object you need to add the package, the version and the module.
 Lastly, you add the list of requests you want to do.

 ### Example

-* RequestModuleInformation CurryTerm 2 base 3.2.0 Control.Monad types cass-unsafemodule - Returns the list of types and the analysis result of whether the module is unsafe for the module 'Control.Monad' of package 'base' with version '3.2.0' as a list of curry terms.
-The information is generated in this case, whether the information is already available or not.
+* `RequestModuleInformation CurryTerm 2 base 3.2.0 Control.Monad types cass-unsafemodule`

+  Returns the list of types and the analysis result of whether the module is unsafe for the module `Control.Monad` of package 'base' with version `3.2.0` as a list of curry terms.
+  The information is generated, whether the information is already available or not.

 ## RequestTypeInformation *outform* *force* *pkg* *vsn* *mod* *type* *[reqs]*